 In chemistry it is a compound usually having a sour taste and capable of neutralizing alkalis and reddening blue litmus paper, also containing hydrogen that can be replaced by a metal or an electropositive group to form a salt, or containing an atom that can accept a pair of electrons from a base.
 Acids are proton donors that yield hydronium ions in water solutions, or electron-pair acceptors that combine with electron-pair donors or bases.

-Additives are different ceramic materials that have to be added to clay when in its natural state and while being manufactured, to make it pliable.
+Additives are different pottery materials that have to be added to clay when in its natural state and while being manufactured, to make it pliable.

 Grogs, sand and other materials can be added to clay to give strength, textures, improve colors and avoid shrinking.
 Combustible materials, rice, pasta, dried plants, etc. can be added to the clay so that during firing they will burn away, leaving a texture.
 Sand and grog of different colors and textures can be broken down and added.
 These do not burn away but give texture and strengthen the clay when fired.